kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

        }
   }

-**This for loop below then checks if the enemies then collide with the ** for (let i = 0; i < enemyArray.length; i++) {
+//The for loop below then moves the enemies to the next block respictively for (let i = 0; i < enemyArray.length; i++) {
     enemyArray[i] += movement
   }

     addEnemy(enemyArray, 'trainer')

-  for (let i = 0; i < enemyArray.length; i++) {
+// If the Enemy reaches the bottom row, the below function ends the game and stops the movement. for (let i = 0; i < enemyArray.length; i++) {
     if (enemyArray[i] >= 110) {
     clearInterval(movePokemon)